konekoya/konekoya.github.com/README.md

 My personal website repo

 #TODOs
-- Use one page scroll plugin for this site?
-- Content should includ intro about me, just like hello by jlord, social links, works
 - Design a favicon
 - Refactor Gulp-connect
 - Set up bower, pull jQuery and its plugin.